Parameterized Complexity of the $k$-Arc Chinese Postman Problem: Expressing Connectivity: -roads and -cuts

-Note that a small $t$-cut can be the empty set.
-A $t$-road, if one exists, can be found in polynomial time by computing a flow of value $p$ from $a$ to $b$ in the unit capacity network $N$ with underlying multigraph $H^*$.
+A $t$-road {in $H$}, if one exists, can be found in polynomial time by computing a flow of value $p$ from $a$ to $b$ in the unit capacity network $N$ with underlying multigraph $H^*$, { where $H^*$ is the multigraph derived from $H$ by creating two new vertices $a,b$, with $t(v)$ edges between $a$ and $v$ for each $v \in V^+_t$, and $-t(v)$ edges between $b$ and $v$ for each $v\in V^-_t$}.
 The next lemma follows from the well-known max-flow-min-cut theorem for $N$.

 \begin{lemma} An undirected multigraph $H$ has a $t$-road if and only if $H$ does not have a small $t$-cut. \end{lemma}